herbertech/bash-intro-tutorial/Readme.md

 - `array_name`: The name of the array you assign.
 - `+=`: Compound operator to add array elements.
-- `item`: value you want to put in your array.
+- `item`: Value you want to put in your array.

 ```bash
 MyArray+=(one two three)
 ```

-*How to add value to arrays